1700-1799 in OED1/OED2

 Also in 1879, Murray issued a ‘List of eighteenth century books and of American books, already read’, for the use of a further set of American volunteers who were asked to submit their quotation slips to Prof. F. A. March of Pennsylvania.4

-Poets, novelists, philosophers, and other men of letters feature prominently in these lists – and there is even a women mentioned, Elizabeth Inchbald (at the foot of the 1st image above) – but comparing the lists with the 18th-century sources eventually quoted in the Dictionary does not yield easily interpretable results.
-Pope is OED’s most-quoted author from this period, and is not mentioned (it seems) in any list; Cowper, however, whose name does appear (see first image above), ended up with almost as many; Inchbald, now remembered principally as the author of Lovers’ Vows, 1798, the play which featured significantly in Austen’s Mansfield Park, received almost no attention at all with just 61 quotations.5 For more on OED’s low rate of quotations from 18th-century female authors, see our Leverhulme study.
+Poets, novelists, philosophers, and other men of letters feature prominently in these lists – and there are even two women mentioned, Elizabeth Inchbald and Mary Wortley Montagu (respectively at the foot of the 1st image and head of the 2nd image above) – but comparing the lists with the 18th-century sources eventually quoted in the Dictionary does not yield easily interpretable results.
+Pope is OED’s most-quoted author from this period, and is not mentioned (it seems) in any list; Cowper, however, whose name does appear (see first image above), ended up with almost as many; Inchbald, now remembered principally as the author of Lovers’ Vows, 1798, the play which featured significantly in Austen’s Mansfield Park, received almost no attention at all with just 61 quotations, though Wortley Montagu was (for a woman) quoted in profusion, with around 675 quotations.5 For more on OED’s low rate of quotations from 18th-century female authors, see our Leverhulme study.

 Murray toiled heroically to fill the ‘serious gaps’ he found in the quotation material inherited from Furnivall.
 In 1884, he described how, ‘for more than five-sixths of the words we have had to search out and find additional quotations in order to complete their history, and illustrate the senses; for every word we have had to make a general search to discover whether any earlier or later quotations, or quotations in other senses, exist (Murray 1884b: 515-16).
 Where the 18th century was concerned, he had a windfall from ‘John Wycliffe Wilson, Esq., of Sheffield’, who ‘sent us a box of some hundred volumes of 18th c. literature’.
 Reporting this to the Philological Society in 1880, Murray declared that that the deficiency in slips for that century had been ‘to a great extent supplied’ (Murray 1880: 124-5).
 This judgement is belied by Chart 10 in the section below, however, which shows a clear shortfall, notably from 1730-1779.